altanner/graphical-data-apps/site-build/content/posts/03layout.md

 streamlit run data_app.py
 ```

 The terminal should report something along the lines of *"You can now view your Streamlit app in your browser"* - so, have a look, where it will have opened a new tab for you.
 A browser-ready page made with two lines of code!
 Note that the Terminal is now engaged with running Streamlit, so you will not be able to interact with it (it will still respond to non-Streamlit output, for example a `print()` call.
-You can stop the Terminal serving your data app by using `ctrl-c`.
+You can stop the Terminal running the app by using `ctrl-c`.

 ## Exercise 1: First edits and elements
 {{< admonition type="question" title="Exercise 1: making your first page edits" open=true >}}